-Last weak I was struck by the hole that exists in the AT world these days for an AT binding that works with tech-less alpine boots and weighs less than four pounds.
+Last week I was struck by the hole that exists in the AT world these days for a binding that works with tech-less alpine boots and weighs less than four pounds.
 It simply doesn’t exist anymore.
 Not in retail stores anyway.
 But if you sleuth enough, you can find an old pair of Ramer Classics that could, if you’re willing to believe, and willing to compromise on safety, fit the bill.

 Er, how much of a compromise you say?
 That depends on your skiing style.
 Some guys could never feel solid in Ramers, others had few complaints.
 The same quandry exists today with Tech bindings, only now we know that the problem isn’t the hardware, it’s the software between the users ears that refuses to believe, and a little thing called faith.

 The Ramer/Low Tech Connection

 No one believed that Dynafit was strong enough or safe enough when first introduced but the same people who were attracted to the Ramer for its simplicity and light weight functionality were equally attracted to Dynafit.
 With millions upon millions of vertical feet logged over two decades the evidence can’t be denied; you can believe me now or later, but the ball and socket concept works.
 The original incarnation of that, the Ramer Classic, worked too, and still does if you can find a pair.
 When Fritz Barthel turned the Ramer concept inside out and eliminated the plate by using the boot as an integral part of the binding, the Ramer was doomed simply because of the savings in weight.
 That and the inability to incorporate ski brakes with the binding.